1xstore/Vencord/src/plugins/voicehighquality/INTEGRATION_GUIDE.md

-# Integration Guide: Purify Studio Audio + Discord Voice Module
+# Integration Guide: rz or 10 Studio Audio + Discord Voice Module

 ## Overview
 This guide explains how the Vencord plugin and discord_voice module modifications work together to provide professional studio-quality audio.